twoBoots/MDe/README.md

 `# Heading {#headingID.headingClass1.headingClass2}`

-`My paragraph that has text to be hated by everyone everywhere {.msComicSans}`
+`A paragraph with text to be hated by everyone everywhere {.msComicSans}`

 ### Longhand
 **TODO**